 To mint an mUSD, for example, a user sends 1 USDT and receives 1 mUSD in return.

-Each bASSET will have a max weight that determines its highest possible weighting in that basket.
+Each bAsset will have a max weight that determines its highest possible weighting in that basket.

-A maximum weight is important as:
+A maximum weight is important because:

-It creates an upper-bound to the amount of mASSETS a user may mint for an undervalued bASSET.
+It creates an upper-bound to the amount of mAssets a user may mint for an undervalued bAsset.

-It creates an upper-bound to the amount of bASSETs a user may swap in pursuit of arbitrage profits.
+It creates an upper-bound to the amount of bAssets a user may swap in pursuit of arbitrage profits.